TheManInTheShack/JockStack/README.md

 - Surely there are some mathematical models that just fit the way these are constructed...there has to be, so what are they?
 It's tree shit, right?
 IDK math.
 - There will be a 'spectroscopy' of the names that is unique to this, because we have a finite range of patterns that will occur with some frequency.
 How does that work, and how do we analyze and display that meaningfully?
 - Once the names are constructed, there is no context of parentheses.
 Can we build a thing to unravel it and determine where a complex construction actually lies?
 Meaning, could we start with the list of names, and accurately put them back in the original randomized order.
+- What percent of the time does "No'-As-Big-As-Medium-Sized-Jock-But-Bigger-Than-Wee-Jock Jock" himself come up?
+There's a chance in each roll, but it's going to require a specific subset of the tree.
+This is true for any name.